BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_08.md

 Take the Coral Ward boat to Apophyll.
 Grab Luvdisc from the PC, then head along the outer right wall of the academy to find someone who'll do an in-game trade: your Luvdisc for their **Darumaka**.

 Finally, head all the way back through the railnet and the forest to Spinel Town.
-Talk to the museum curator to get your choice of *Plume Fossil* or *Armor Fossil*, which you can revive for **Archen** or **Tirtouga** respectively.
+Talk to the museum curator to get your choice of *Plume Fossil* or *Cover Fossil*, which you can revive for **Archen** or **Tirtouga** respectively.

 ## Rime Badge